tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_pages.md

 Pages can be either Markdown or HTML format (specified through either an .md or .html file extension).

 If you use Markdown, you can also include HTML formatting where needed.
-But if you're format is HTML, you must add a `markdown="1"` attribute to the element in order to use Markdown inside that HTML element:
+But if your format is HTML, you must add a `markdown="1"` attribute to the element in order to use Markdown inside that HTML element:

 ```
 <div markdown="1">This is a [link](http://exmaple.com).</div>